 For projects that are stored in ProjectWise, the designer should forward the distribution set at each project milestone to the state traffic signal engineer.
-The traffic-roadway section will access the design documents from ProjectWise and provide review comments in the project’s comment log.
-The traffic-roadway section will inform the designer when all their comments have been entered in the comment log for the designer to address by the project milestone (or sooner).
+The traffic engineering section will access the design documents from ProjectWise and provide review comments in the project’s comment log.
+The traffic engineering section will inform the designer when all their comments have been entered in the comment log for the designer to address by the project milestone (or sooner).

 For projects that are NOT stored in ProjectWise, the designer shall submit plans electronically to the state traffic signal engineer.
 The preferred format is a single PDF of the entire plan set as other discipline’s plan sheets for the project (temporary workzone, roadway, signing, striping, illumination, etc.) can be helpful when reviewing the traffic signal plans.
 Once the review is complete, a list of comments is sent to the signal designer to be addressed by the next project milestone (or sooner).

 It is very beneficial to provide a design narrative along with the plan sheets.
-For complex projects or when the constraints/scope of the project requires non-standard design, the signal designer should set up a meeting with the traffic-roadway section to discuss the project and constraints, as this can greatly reduce the amount of time needed for review and the number of comments/questions resulting from the review.
+For complex projects or when the constraints/scope of the project requires non-standard design, the signal designer should set up a meeting with the traffic engineering section to discuss the project and constraints, as this can greatly reduce the amount of time needed for review and the number of comments/questions resulting from the review.

-The standard time frame for the traffic-roadway section review is two weeks, but this could be more or less depending on the workload/deadlines at the time.
+The standard time frame for the traffic engineering section review is two weeks, but this could be more or less depending on the workload/deadlines at the time.
 There is no limit to the number of reviews that are conducted and they may not correspond to the number of official major project milestone reviews; some projects may only require one (simple, small project) while some projects may require many more (complex, large project or projects with non-standard design).